FranklinBrad/e-Commerce-DB/Readme.md

   ## Description

+  Do you need a database that can handle the back end of you e-commerce site?
 With this application you can add, remove and update your Products, Categories and tags from your site.

   ## Installation